**This article is continuously updated with the latest developments.

 As of 11 May, Croatia opened its borders and abolished e-passes, meaning people are now allowed to move freely within the country without the prior approval of the government.
 Coffee shops have also been allowed to reopen as long as they operate outdoors and follow epidemiological guidelines.

-In a letter to PM Andrej Plenković and other ministers, the country’s teachers’ union demanded that schools should not be reopened on 11 May, and shouldn’t do so until all the necessary preconditions have been met.
-Unlike other EU countries where schools are to reopen, Croatia has not conducted the necessary analyses or consultations with professionals and social partners, nor has it ensured the more than necessary conditions for schools to operate, the union underscored.
+In a letter to Prime Minister Andrej Plenković and other ministers, the country’s teachers’ union demanded that schools should not be reopened on 11 May, and should only reopen once all the necessary preconditions have been met.
+Croatia has not conducted the necessary analyses or consultations with professionals and social partners, nor has it ensured the more than necessary conditions for schools to operate, the union underscored.

-Meanwhile, the Croatian Football Federation’s (HNS) Executive Committee has decided that semi-final matches for the Croatian Cup competition will be held on 30 May, which will mark a resume of football matches suspended by the epidemic since mid-March.
+Meanwhile, the Croatian Football Federation’s (HNS) Executive Committee decided to hold semi-final matches for the Croatian Cup competition on 30 May to resume the football season which was suspended by the pandemic since mid-March.

 Read more about the government’s relaxing of measures: